Lyn Chitty: Research and career

 Chitty's interest is in prenatal genetic diagnostics and ultrasound screening of fatal skeletal abnormalities, enabling parents to find out about the health of their unborn children.
 She was appointed a Chair the Great Ormond Street Hospital in 2009.

 Noninvasive prenatal testing (NIPT) for conditions such as Down syndrome was made available through commercial providers in the United States and China in 2011, and in the United Kingdom by 2014.
 Chitty led the National Institute for Health and Care Research RAPID (Reliable, Accurate Prenatal, non-Invasive Diagnosis) programme, which looked to investigate all aspects of non-invasive testing and evaluate how it could be incorporated into the National Health Service.
 She showed that implementing noninvasive prenatal testing to the NHS was cost-neutral, and reduced the number of women who needed an invasive test to confirm a high-risk result.

 Chitty recruited one third of the rare diseases participants to the 100,000 genome project.
 She helped members of the public understand genomics and genomic sequencing.
 At GOSH she worked with young people to understand public health and genomics.
 She has argued that the lives of cancer patients will be transformed with genomic testing.

 In 2020, she was made President of the International Society for Prenatal Diagnosis.
-She was elected Dame of the British Empire in 2022.
+She was appointed a Dame Commander of the British Empire in 2022.